ShonisaurusGooseman/ShonisaurusGooseman.github.io/index.md

 * Lab 7

 Lab 7 was a hard challenge.
 Although consisting of 1 part, was fun work through.
 The combined utilization of operators, if/else statements, etc., blended together for a surprisingly fun challenge to work through.
-I was never able to fully complete the lab however due to the complexities of the lab's final section, but I viewed it as a good & entertaining way of attempting to figure out how to code it into a functional version.
+I was never able to fully complete the lab however due to the complexities of the lab's final section, but I viewed it as a good & entertaining way of attempting to figure out how to code it into a functional version